Oshun2/Oshun2/README.md

 Thank you for visiting my GitHub!
 This repository is meant to showcase my cybersecurity journey and the projects I've had the privilege of working on.

 I invite you to explore my GitHub portfolio to get a glimpse into my technical capabilities.
-These projects showcase insights into my problem-solving approach, attention to detail, and ability to analyze risks and implement appropriate mitigation strategies. strong foundation in IT, a passion for protecting digital assets and a proactive approach to threat analysis.
+These projects showcase insights into my problem-solving approach, attention to detail, and ability to analyze risks and implement appropriate mitigation strategies.
+Strong foundation in IT, a passion for protecting digital assets and a proactive approach to threat analysis.
 Enjoys leveraging technical skills to safeguard privacy and contribute to solutions that can make a positive impact.

 Currently...